uncw-library/course-reserves/README.md

 NODE_ENV=development
 ```

-then, `docker-compose up -d`
+- `docker-compose up -d`

 Connect to uncw VPN & see the app at localhost:3000

 - `docker-compose down` to stop it

 To add a new package, run `npm install {{whatever}}` on your local computer to add that requirement to package.json.
 Running